 If you are a resident of Texas and you can no longer work due to a long-term physical or mental disability, you may be eligible for Social Security disability benefits (SSDI) or Supplemental Security Income (SSI).
 To apply for SSI or SSDI, you can contact the Social Security field office nearest you or you can call Social Security at 800-772-1213.
 You can also start your application online.
 But if you are applying for SSI, you must have a phone or in-person appointment to complete your application.

-Once Social Security determines that a claimant (disability applicant) in Texas meets basic eligibility criteria for either SSI or SSDI, the agency sends the claimant’s file to Texas's Disability Determination Services (DDS) agency.
-Texas’s DDS is a part of the state Department of Assistive and Rehabilitation Services (DARS).
-Claims examiners who work at DDS review medical information in the claimant’s file and decide whether the claimant has a condition that meets Social Security’s definition of disability.
+Once Social Security determines that a claimant (disability applicant) in Texas meets basic eligibility criteria for either SSI or SSDI, the agency sends the claimant's file to Texas's Disability Determination Services (DDS) agency.
+Texas's DDS is a part of the Department of Health and Human Services.
+Claims examiners who work at DDS review medical information in the claimant's file and decide whether the claimant has a condition that meets Social Security's definition of disability.

 DDS has just one office, in Austin.
 Its mailing address is: Division of Disability Determination Services, P.O.
 Box 149198, Austin, TX 78714-9198, and its telephone number is (800) 252-7009.

 OHO also operates eight hearing offices that serve Texans.
 Hearing offices are located in Fort Worth, Harlingen, and San Antonio, plus Dallas and Houston each have two hearing offices.
-In addition, the hearing offices in Oklahoma City, Oklahoma and Shreveport, Louisiana, serve some Texans close to their borders.
+In addition, the hearing office in Oklahoma City serves some Texans close to their borders.
 To find the office that serves your location, check Social Security's hearing office locator.